kubedb/docs/docs/guides/memcached/quickstart/quickstart.md

 memcd-quickstart-pods   ClusterIP   None           <none>        11211/TCP   9m7s
 ```

-KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.
+KubeDB operator sets the `status.phase` to `Ready` once the database is successfully created.
 Run the following command to see the modified Memcached object:

 ```yaml
 $ kubectl get mc -n demo memcd-quickstart -o yaml